 This solution addresses aspects of Key Issue #1.

 For an established PIN, the PIN should have the profile or configuration information in PIN server, PEMC and PEGC.

+Also the PIN server, PEMC and PEGC shall maintain the dynamic profile information related to the PIN which needs to be updated based on the events (e.g. PIN element joining or leaving, PIN element capability is changed) occuring in the PIN.

 7.7.2.2 PIN Profile in a PIN